openvinotoolkit/model_server/docs/demultiplexing.md

 Because of this additional dimension, demultiplexing implementation is generic and can support any input and output data layout.

-Examplary usage of this feature is available in [dynamic batch size guide](./dynamic_bs_demultiplexer.md).
+Exemplary usage of this feature is available in [dynamic batch size guide](./dynamic_bs_demultiplexer.md).

 *Note:* You can use additional parameters in model config ('nireq' and 'NUM_STREAMS') to fine-tune your performance for dynamic batch.
 'NUM_STREAMS' allows for multiple parallel inferences processing in OpenVINO&trade; which may increase throughput at the cost of latency of predict requests. 'nireq' specifies how many inference requests can be prepared.